WHAT TO DO IN HALLSTATT IN ONE DAY

 How to Arrive in Hallstatt From Salzburg

 Car: A very scenic and beautiful way to arrive in Hallstatt is via car.
-Drive to Bad Ishgl and then to Hallstatt.
-It takes a little over an hour and we took some breaks.
+Drive to Bad Ischgl and then to Hallstatt.
+It takes a little over an hour, and we took some breaks.

 The journey is the reward – this is definitely true for the drive from Salzburg to Hallstatt.